 I was not so keen on some of the weekend activities.
-I had to head to Port Melbourne every Sunday and running a Sunday School.
+I had to head to Port Melbourne every Sunday and run a Sunday School.
 There was a team of us and I became very friendly with them as they were all hassling with the same inner struggles as I was.
-I was also allocated to another team that met in Bourke Street on a Sunday evening.
+I was also allocated to another team that met in Bourke Street in the centre of Melbourne on a Sunday evening.
 Here one of the team would drive the MBI truck in and park it at the kerb just near Russell Street.
-They would fold down a platform that was attached to the side of the truck and also fold up a roof piece over the platform to shelter the team from the rain that might penetrate between the truck and the protection of the shop verandahs.
+They would fold down a platform that was attached to the side of the truck and also fold up a roof piece over the platform to shelter the team from the rain that might penetrate between the truck and the protection of the shop verandas.